icpc/ccs-specs/JSON_Format.md

 }
 ```

-### Languages
+### Language

-Languages that are available for submission at the contest.
+A language available for submission at the contest.

-Properties of language objects:
+Properties of a language object:

 | Name                   | Type             | Description
 | :--------------------- | :--------------- | :----------